Trail Sense

 In hot weather, stay hydrated and take breaks in the shade.
 Wear sunscreen and sun-protective clothing to protect yourself from sun exposure.
 High humidity can make it feel hotter and make cooling off more difficult.

 Wind can make cold conditions feel even colder, increasing the risk of hypothermia and frostbite.
 Dress in layers and wear a hat and gloves to protect yourself from the wind.
 During windstorms, unstable trees and branches can become hazardous.
+You should be extra cautious when the wind speed is above 20 mph (32 km/h).
+Wind can cause sandstorms in desert environments, reducing visibility and making breathing difficult.
+Seek shelter during a sandstorm and protect your eyes and mouth with a bandana or cloth.
+In coastal environments, winds can lead to dangerous surf conditions such as high waves or rip currents.

-If you feel your hair stand on end or hear a crackling noise, you are in danger of being struck by lightning.
+If you feel your hair stand on end or hear a crackling noise, you are in imminent danger of being struck by lightning.

 You can estimate how far away a thunderstorm is by counting the seconds between a flash of lightning and the sound of thunder.
 Divide the number of seconds by 5 to get the distance in miles.
 One mile is about 1.6 kilometers.
 Any storm within 6 miles (10 kilometers) is a threat.